asyncapi/generator/apps/react-sdk/README.md

 ### The debug flag

-When rendering you have the option of passing a `debug` flag which does

-* Does not remove the transpiled files after the rendering process is done.
+When rendering you have the option of passing a `debug` flag which does not remove the transpiled files after the rendering process is done.

 ## Example